 The typical presentation occurs during the first six months to one year of life as tonic-clonic seizures in a febrile child, almost indistinguishable from febrile seizures.
 These progress to myoclonic seizures at age 4-5 years and are drug resistant 4.

 Dravet syndrome is caused by a mutation in the neuronal sodium channel gene, SCN1A.
-However the mutated SCN1A gene is absent in about 20% of the patients who fulfil all the diagnostic criteria of the syndrome.
+However the mutated SCN1A gene is absent in about 20% of the patients who fulfill all the diagnostic criteria of the syndrome.
 Therefore it is possible that genes other than SCN1A such as the GABAA-receptor gamma 2 subunit gene might be involved 1.

 Only a small number of patients with Dravet syndrome demonstrate any abnormalities on MRI, which may include 5: